LabGenius/walk-jump/README.md

 ./scripts/install.sh
 ```

+## Data
+Data is managed using git lfs.
+You will need to install this and run
+`git lfs pull`
+in the data directory.
+The file `poas.csz.gz` will need to be unzipped with gzip.
+You will need to update the hydra data config to point to the location of the data.

 ### Training
 The entrypoint `train` is the main driver for training and accepts parameters using Hydra syntax.
 The available parameters for configuration can be found by running `train` --help or by looking in the `src/walkjump/hydra_config` directory